 The norm of photography has yet another important subcategory i.e, product photography.
 Product photography is needed for a variety of purposes but the most important of it all is for advertisement.
 Your photography skills correlate with how well your product will sell.
 It is all about capturing the most ideal aesthetic of a product.

 Many variables such as background presentation, camera angle, product placement, models, photo editing, etc are factors that make or break your product images.
-But out of them all, lighting plays a vital role to take your product photography to a whole other level.
+But out of them all, lighting plays a vital role in taking your product photography to a whole other level.
 And it is exactly what we will be talking about today.

 When it comes to lighting for product photography, there are some crucial types of lights that you must acknowledge.
 These include — key lights, fill lights, rim lights, and background lights.

 Fill lights are supplementary light sources usually used to physically reduce the contrast of an image.
-Such lighting also significantly reduces unwanted shadows from a product and can be considered as the second most important lighting requirement for good product photography.
+Such lighting also significantly reduces unwanted shadows from a product and can be considered the second most important lighting requirement for any type of product photography.

 Lastly, we have background lights.
 The name of this lighting is rather literal — background lights are light sources used to highlight the background of an image.
 It plays a major role in product photography by creating a well-lit background ambiance for the product.